OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 *   **Active Reading**: which allows you to create and manage reading lists including websites or documents. and
 *   **Hub**: which allows you to easily manage your reading lists, favorites, downloads, and history all in one area.

 Some Microsoft browser information saved on your device will be synced across other devices when you sign in with your Microsoft account.
-For instance, in Internet Explorer, this information includes your browsing history and favorites. and in Microsoft Edge, it includes your favorites and reading lists.
+For instance, in Internet Explorer, this information includes your browsing history and favorites. and in Microsoft Edge, it includes your favorites, reading lists, and autofill form entries, such as your name, address, and phone number.
 As an example, if you sync your Microsoft Edge reading list across devices, copies of the content you choose to save to your reading list will be sent to each synced device for later viewing.
 You can disable syncing in Internet Explorer by going to Sync Settings in the Accounts section of Windows Settings (see Sync Settings).
 You can also disable syncing of Microsoft Edge browser information by turning off the sync option in Microsoft Edge Settings.

 Microsoft Edge and Internet Explorer use your search queries and browsing history to provide you with faster browsing and more relevant search results.
 These features include: